-- 7 years’ experience in professional administration, including budgetary oversight and staff management
+- 8 years’ experience in professional administration, including budgetary oversight and staff management.

-- 16 years’ experience running a successful freelance editing business
+- 17 years’ experience running a successful freelance editing business.

-- Successful grant-writing and fundraising background (3 years)
+- 12 years’ successful grant-writing and fundraising background.

-- Successful corporate sponsor management experience (3 years)
+- 3 years’ successful corporate sponsor management experience.

 SELECT PROFESSIONAL EXPERIENCE

-Copyediting/proofreading diverse documents for clients in North America, the UK and Western Europe, and Asia.
-Clients include:
+- Copyediting/proofreading diverse documents for clients in North America, the UK and Western Europe, and Asia

 - A Beginner’s Guide to Language and Gender, 2nd ed. by Dr. Allyson Jule (Multilingual Matters, 2017).

 - Swiss Immigration to Canada: Achievements, Testimonies, Relations by Dr. Ilona Shulman Spaar (Consulate General of Switzerland, 2013)